NickVuci/Directory/dev-docs/DEVELOPER-GUIDE.md

-# Development Documentation
+# Developer Documentation: Refactoring & Technical Guidelines

-This folder contains documentation related to the development and refactoring of the Nick Vuci website.
+This folder contains technical documentation related to the development, refactoring, and maintenance of the Nick Vuci website codebase.

 ## Contents